samruk-code/landmark-classification-tagging/README.md

 Open the notebooks in order:

-1. `cnn_from_scratch.ipynb` — trains and evaluates the custom CNN
+1. `cnn_from_scratch.ipynb` — trains and evaluates the custom CNN.
-2. `transfer_learning.ipynb` — trains and evaluates the transfer learning model
+2. `transfer_learning.ipynb` — trains and evaluates the transfer learning model.
-3. `app.ipynb` — runs the end-to-end application demo
+3. `app.ipynb` — runs the end-to-end application demo.

 ### Running Tests